LongLivTheHustle/Hypr-Dotfiles/README.md

     $ $HOME/Hypr-Dotfiles/install.sh

-When it is finished  exit your TTY sessio and let you sysetem restart.
+When it is finished  exit your TTY session and restart your sysetem.

 Screenshots Coming Soon...